Ireland corporate bank accounts in 2024

 - Depending on our Client’s business and nationality, there is a 50% probability the banks will request a signatory to travel for a one-hour bank interview.
 Healy Consultants Group will try its best to negotiate with the bank for a travel exemption.
 If our Client must travel for the corporate bank account opening, Healy Consultants Group will refund our Client US$950.

 - Within three weeks of submitting the account opening application, Healy Consultants Group will receive multi-currency corporate bank account approval notification from the bank officer.

 - Our Client will be required to fund the bank account within one week.
 The minimum initial deposit for a business bank account in Ireland can range from US$1,000 to US$10,000, depending on the bank.

-- Within two weeks, Healy Consultants Group PLC’s office receives Internet banking activation documents.
+- Within two weeks, Healy Consultants Group’s office receives Internet banking activation documents.
 With our multi-national Clients’ written permission, our CFO activates online banking on our Client’s behalf.